-Clinical trials establish whether a new treatment really does work better than a placebo (dummy) treatment – and if it has any dangerous side-effects.
+- really does work better than a placebo (dummy) treatment

-Clinical trials have different phases: initially, the drug is tested in small numbers of people to make sure that it is safe, before it is tested in hundreds and, sometimes, thousands of patients.
+Clinical trials have different phases: initially, the drug is tested in small numbers of people to make sure that it’s safe, before it’s tested in hundreds and sometimes thousands of patients.

-This testing in large numbers is absolutely critical: reports of a good result in one or two patients do not necessarily mean that a therapy will be safe and effective for everyone.
+This testing in large numbers is absolutely vital: reports of a good result in one or two patients do not necessarily mean that a therapy will be safe and effective for everyone.

 How to take part in a clinical trial